Changolaxtra/payment-rest/README.md

 ## Instructions
 Implement  the functionality to create credit cards and modify its balance using an API.

-Packages to review:
-- Repository
-- Controllers

 ### Test

-Uncomment the `@Test` in `PaymentApiTest` class
+Once the code implementation is finished, uncomment the `@Test` in `PaymentApiTest` class.

 #### Some Rules:
 - The project structure and classes can be modified.
+- Please do not modify `thirdparty` package.
 - Please do not modify the endpoints and unit test.